 Kotlin is a programming languages built and maintained by JetBrain.
-As the most common combination, Spring Boot and Kotlin provide developers with a perfect fit for a microservices application infrastructures, and Instana’s JVM Monitoring offers comprehensive performance and health management for applications and services written in Kotlin.
+The framework/language coupling of Springboot and Kotlin is the most commonly used combination.
+The reason is that Spring Boot and Kotlin provide developers with a perfect fit for a microservices application infrastructures, and Instana’s JVM and Kotlin Monitoring offer comprehensive performance and health management for applications and services written in Kotlin.

 To understand and optimize Kotlin application performance and further automate performance management workflows, Instana’s automatic JVM Monitoring goes beyond simple metrics to provide a comprehensive set of management and monitoring features: